Updated: December 2022

-Personal information means any information which identifies you (or if you are an organisation which has purchased the EExAT Software), the information which identifies your workers or pupils), and may include information such as names, email addresses, telephone numbers, and the academic profiling of pupils supplied by the school.
+Personal information means any information which identifies you and may include information such as names, email addresses, telephone numbers, and the academic profiling of pupils supplied by the school.
 It may also include details such as bank account numbers and payment card details.

 2. Who we are

-Early Excellence Limited is a company registered in England and Wales (registration number 03421364) whose registered office is at The Old School, New Hey Road, Huddersfield, West Yorkshire, HD3 3YJ (“we” or “us”) and is registered as a data controller with the Information Commissioner’s Office (registration number ZA114933).
+Early Excellence Limited is a company registered in England and Wales (registration number 03421364) whose registered office is at Early Excellence Ltd, Unit 14, The Old Foundry, Rosemount Estate, Huddersfield Road, Elland, West Yorkshire, United Kingdom, HX5 0EE (“we” or “us”) and is registered as a data controller with the Information Commissioner’s Office (registration number ZA114933).

 We respect your right to privacy and will only process personal data you provide to us in accordance with the UK General Data Protection Regulation, Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003, as updated from time to time, and other applicable legislation.

 If you have any queries about your privacy whilst using our Website, please email us at firstname.lastname@example.org

 3. Unsubscribe from marketing